 Those data do exist, and Austin College is about to find the answer to that question.
 This week, the 1,300-student institution in Sherman, Texas, will announce its new "Gateways Initiative," the latest example of liberal arts educators stepping up to demonstrate value and help students prepare for jobs.

-The program links the college to more than a half-dozen law, medicine, health care and accounting graduate programs across the country, which will offer Austin College's graduates perks such as research projects, summer study, dual degree opportunities and preferred admission.
+The program links the college to more than a half-dozen law, medicine, health care and accounting graduate programs across the country, which will offer Austin College's graduates perks such asdo you have example of preferred admission? curious about how that works -sj research projects, summer study, dual degree opportunities and preferred admission.
 (The latter varies by institution; an Austin student with a minimum GRE score or grade point average might get a guaranteed interview or even automatic admission into a graduate program.)

 "Many of our families and students who were thinking about college were anxious about whether or not a liberal arts undergraduate program would be the stepping stone that we knew it was," Austin President Marjorie Hass says.
 "We were concerned that there are many, many students out there who don't even bother to talk to us or to apply ... either because they think it's out of reach financially, or because they don't think that it can get them where they want to go."